albertwchang/cowbell/README.md

 ![Image of Xcode environment](https://cloud.githubusercontent.com/assets/3760499/11639259/a233a958-9ce0-11e5-87fa-a199931995e0.png)

 * This should at least get the Xcode simulator to run the app.
 Please submit an issue if you are have any questions/suggestions/difficulties.

-4. This next part is a little tricky.
-You have to ensure certain settings are set correctly.
-See attached image.